TMD/TMJ Treatment in Rochester, MN

 Recommended Treatment Plan

-After diagnosis, your dentist will provide you with a treatment plan.
-This could include things like lifestyle changes, as well as treatment with a night guard for teeth grinding or an oral appliance that will help adjust the position of your jaws and encourage healing while you sleep.
+After diagnosis, Dr. Greenslade will provide you with a treatment plan.
+This could include lifestyle changes, as well as treatment with a night guard for teeth grinding or an oral appliance that will help adjust the position of your jaws and encourage healing while you sleep.

 Specialist Icon